Alfresco/docs-alfresco/search-enterprise/latest/using/filtering.md

 }
 ```

-The result have been truncated a bit here for clarity.
+The result have been truncated for clarity.

 ## Faceted search

-Now when we have covered the basics let's look at a couple of the more interesting features of the search API, faceting and term highlighting.

-There are two types of facets; queries and fields.
-A query facet returns the count of results for the given query, you
-can provide multiple facet queries in one request.
-A field facet returns a number of "buckets" for a field, providing
-the count of results that fit into each bucket.
+There are two types of facets queries, and fields.
+A query facet returns the count of results for the given query.
+You can provide multiple facet queries in one request.
+A field facet returns a number of "buckets" for a field, providing the count of results that fit into each bucket.

-It's much easier to understand with an example, the body below shows a search request that will look for files that have
-a `cm:name` or `cm:title` starting with "test".
-We also specify that we want to know how many of the results are small
-files, how many are plain text files, how many are images and how many are Office files.
-Additionally, we are also asking
-for the `creator` facet field to be included, which will indicate how many of the results were created by each user:
+The example body shows a search request that looks for files that have a `cm:name` or `cm:title` starting with "test".
+We also specify that we want to know how many of the results are small files, how many are plain text files, how many are images, and how many are Office files.
+Additionally, the `creator` facet field is included, which indicates how many of the results were created by each user:

 ```json
 {